coingaming/moon-light/docs/app/client/alert/description.md

 examples: ["Default", "WithTitle", "WithIcon", "WithClose", "Customization"]
 ---

-A way of informing the user of important changes in a prominent way.
+Alert is a way of informing a user of important changes in a prominent way.